anniegiang/izone-private-mail-archive/README.md

 ## Release logs

-Pull or rebase the `master` branch for the latest changes.
+Pull the `master` branch for the latest changes.
+`git pull origin master`

 ### 4/26/2021
 - Navbar of links to see all mails or mails by member.
 Please delete your output folder and run `npm run start`.
 ### 4/14/2021
-- Can now customize the filename of mails in `userSettings.js` (date and subject).
+- Mail filenames are customizable in `userSettings.js` (date and subject).

 ### 4/11/2021
-- By default mail filenames will now include the mail subject.
-For example: `m12121__Mon-Oct-29-2018__안녕🖐__.html`.
-- Renaming mail filenames is now ok, but names must still begin with the mail id.
-- `out/index.html` file will now be created at the initial inbox fetch.
-- Fetches used to terminate if the newest mail is already saved.
-Now, each fetch will not terminate early to ensure your inbox is not only updated, but is also completely full.
+- Each fetch will not terminate early to ensure your inbox is not only updated, but is also completely full.

 ### 4/10/2021
-- You can now view all you mails in `out/index.html` after mails are fetched and saved.
-If you ran the script before, please delete all your mails in your output folder, and re-reun `npm run start`.
+- All mails are viewable in `out/index.html`.
+Please delete your output folder and run `npm run start`.

 ## Troubleshooting

 `Error saving mail, [Error: EILSEQ: illegal byte sequence]`
-- This may happen if the the mail's filename has emojis.
-Try configuring your machine to accept special encoded characters and convert them to be UTF-8.
-Or, go to `userSettings.js` and set `mailFileName.subject` to be `false` to remove the mail subject from the filename.
+- This happens if the the mail's filename has emojis.
+Configure your machine to accept special encoded characters and convert them to be UTF-8.
+Or, go to `userSettings.js` and set `mailFileName.subject` as `false` to remove the mail subject from the filename.